Embedding Dimensions: Why We Use 512

 Interestingly, OpenAI's benchmarks show the small model at 512 dimensions (62.3% MTEB score) outperforms the large model truncated to 256 dimensions (62.0%).
 Model architecture matters more than raw dimension count.

-• Number of data points: More words = better manifold estimation
+- Number of data points: More words = better PCA estimation of residual structure

-We improved UMAP quality by expanding from 2,405 to 6,017 words — not by increasing embedding dimensions.
-More data points give UMAP more information about the shape of semantic space.
+We improved projection quality by expanding from 2,405 to 6,017 words — not by increasing embedding dimensions.
+More data points give PCA more information about semantic variance in the residual space.

 When Would Higher Dimensions Help?